bf4/bf4.github.com/ruby_design_pattern_examples.md

       * decorators when
         * The additional behavior only runs sometimes -- for example only posting to Facebook for users who signed up with Facebook Connect.
         * The additional behavior makes the objects harder to test.
 The smell here is that you need to stub out the callback or disable the decorator in wholly unrelated test cases.
       * callbacks if the behavior runs all the time and is simple enough to never feel the urge to stub it.
-I generally don't use observers, because they don't fit in well to that ruleset.
+Observers don't fit in well to that ruleset.
     * see [review of decorator facilities in ruby](http://robots.thoughtbot.com/post/14825364877/evaluating-alternative-decorator-implementations-in)
   * FormObject/ViewModel/Presenter e.g. Signup.new(company_name, user_email, user_name).save to signup a user and add to a company, and also determines
     whether to show specific content and present notification